top of page

 Still be my vision, O Ruler of all.

 My relationship to God is not in the least bit remote.
 God and I share a common structure.
 God is my foundation, my scaffolding, my logos.
 God is in every nook and cranny of my being; God permeates me.
-Enriched (hopefully) by this insight, we can read the Gospel of John with renewed awe:
+Enriched (hopefully) by this insight, we can read the words of Saint John (Apostle,1st century CE) and the ‘other John’ (Lennon, 20th century) with renewed awe:

 Do you like what you just read and want to read more Thoughts?
 Subscribe today for free!